Expand description

 Unfortunately, this notoriously does not work well in Windows environments.
 To

-work around that, the currently recommended solution is to use the
+work around that, the recommended solution is to use the standard library’s

-crate, which goes out of its way to get this as right as possible in Windows
+It goes out of its way to get it as right as possible in Windows environments.

 your logic for how to enable colors might look like this: